tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 A package opts-in to the Module goal by specifying `"module"` as the parse goal field *(name not final)* in its `package.json`.
 Package dependencies are not affected by the opt-in and may be a mix of CJS and ES module packages.
-If a parse goal is not specified, then attempt to parse source text as the preferred goal.
+If a parse goal is not specified, then attempt to parse source text as the preferred goal *(Script for now since most modules are CJS)*.
 If there is a parse error that may allow another goal to parse, then parse as the other goal, and so on.
 After this, the goal is known unambiguously and the environment can safely perform initialization without the possibility of the source text being run in the wrong goal.

 ### Algorithm